A look at the fallout from sports doctor scandal

 — William Strampel: The former dean of MSU's College of Osteopathic Medicine, who has been named in lawsuits, announced in December that he was taking a leave of absence for medical reasons.
 University officials said then he would no longer be dean but remains a faculty member.

-— Sue Carter: The faculty's athletic representative resigned Wednesday, saying she "could no longer be part of an administration that was not in full grasp of the damage done to the girls and women and to the institution itself."
+— Sue Carter: The faculty's athletic representative resigned Wednesday in protest of how the university has handled the case, saying she "could no longer be part of an administration that was not in full grasp of the damage done to the girls and women and to the institution itself."
 She was the representative to the NCAA and Big Ten since 2014, appointed by Simon.

 USA GYMNASTICS

-— Three top board members resigned this month after calls from angry gymnasts who say the organization did nothing to protect them after they were abused by Nassar.
+— Three top members of the board of directors resigned this month after calls from angry gymnasts who say the organization did nothing to protect them after they were abused by Nassar.
 Chairman Paul Parilla, vice chair Jay Binder and treasurer Bitsy Kelley announced they were stepping down.
 The board positions are volunteer and unpaid.
+In an open letter to Team USA on Wednesday, U.S. Olympic Committee CEO Scott Blackmun called for all current USA Gymnastics directors to resign and threatened decertification if changes aren't made

 TWISTARS GYMNASTICS CLUB

 — John Geddert: The owner of the Michigan club was suspended by USA Gymnastics and announced his retirement.
-He was U.S. women's coach at the 2012 Olympics.
-Nassar pleaded guilty to sexually assaulting seven people, three of whom were girls at Twistars, but more than 150 women and girls came forward at his sentencing hearing to describe molestations.
+He was the U.S. women's coach at the 2012 Olympics.
+Nassar pleaded guilty to sexually assaulting three girls at Twistars, and still faces sentencing in that case.
 Geddert said he had "zero knowledge" of Nassar's crimes.

 KAROLYI RANCH